Understanding du vs df: Measuring Disk Usage Correctly

 Lower the Reservation Carefully

-You can drop it with tune2fs -m 1 /dev/sda1, but keep the reservation on the root filesystem.
+Keep the reservation on the root filesystem.
 Only consider lowering it on dedicated data partitions.

 The Practical Investigation Pattern

 Lina: I understand the differences now.
-So when someone says "the disk is full," what do I actually do?
+So when someone says the disk is full, what do I actually do?

 Disk Investigation Playbook (top to bottom)